 As Wichita State coach Gregg Marshall paces the sidelines with a chip on his shoulder despite being one of the game’s most revered coaches, his Shockers teams adopted the motto “Play Angry” despite being a perennial Top 25 team.

-Brad Stevens‘ teams at Butler replicated his quieter passion and always remained composed.
+Brad Stevens‘ teams at Butler replicated his quieter passion and composure.

 Little Rock follows its coach’s mold.